Bookworm (insect): Management

-Idiom
+In human culture

+Bookworms were one of the threats to book preservation identified by 19th Century collector and printer William Blades in his work The Enemies of Books.
+How to protect papyrus, paper (and later parchment) collections from bugs is a topic that already Aristotle was interested in and that kept librarians busy through the centuries.

-The term is also used idiomatically to describe an avid or voracious reader, or a bibliophile.
+The term bookworm is also used idiomatically to describe an avid or voracious reader, or a bibliophile.
 In its earliest iterations, it had a negative connotation, referring to someone who would rather read than participate in the world around them.
 Over the years its meaning has drifted in a more positive direction.